Choosing Augmentations for Model Generalization

 ])

-# Example for aerial/medical images with rotational symmetry
+# For aerial/medical images with rotational symmetry

 train_pipeline_step2_aerial = A.Compose([